Paralegal Salary Guide UK 2026

 RecQuest regularly advises paralegals to benchmark the whole package.
 Salary matters.
 So do supervision, turnover in the team, annual leave, hybrid working and whether the firm has a realistic growth plan for support staff.

-If you are quietly exploring the market, get in touch with RecQuest or register with RecQuest for roles across Hampshire and Dorset.
-Salary benchmarking is far more useful when it is tied to the type of firm and work you actually want.
+If you are quietly exploring the market, get in touch with RecQuest or register for roles across Hampshire, Dorset, Surrey and the surrounding area.
+All our live roles can also be found here.

 What firms need to know about paralegal pay